-The five-year project, started in 2015, will include brush clearing and tree removal work, which will increase light levels on the ground in order to facilitate restoration of the specific areas within the project zone, and allow for improved oak regeneration and growth of other native plant species.
-Additionally, the restoration work will include removal of invasive and aggressive native species of plants.
+The Deer Grove-West Restoration, started in 2015, includes brush clearing and tree removal work to increase light levels on the ground and allow for improved oak regeneration and growth of other native plant species.
+Additionally, the restoration work includes removal of invasive and aggressive native species of plants.
+Originally a five-year project, this restoration work has been expanded multiple times because previous phases of the project came in under budget.

 This restoration project aligns with the Next Century Conservation Plan’s goal of restoring 30,000 acres of forest preserve to good ecological health, and the prioritization scheme of the Natural and Cultural Resources Master Plan, which names Deer Grove as the #4 priority site within the Forest Preserves.